AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

-We use annualized net return as the Stage~I scalar objective (see the pseudo-code in Section~\ref{sec:algo_summary}) to keep the optimization problem simple and to avoid embedding additional risk preferences into the sampler.
-Risk and fragility controls (drawdown and turnover caps, worst-month floors, and scenario-aggregated stability criteria) are enforced in Stage~II as explicit, auditable policy constraints (see Section~\ref{sec:strict4h_execution}).
-Alternative objectives (e.g., Sharpe-based or multi-objective formulations) are compatible with the pipeline but are not the focus of this manuscript.

-A key design choice in our case study is that Stage~I and Stage~II evaluations share the same STRICT4H execution and funding-alignment semantics; Stage~I differs only in its role (Training-only objective under a baseline cost profile) while Stage~II re-evaluates a fixed candidate pool under additional windows and cost-mis-specification scenarios.
+In the BTC/USDT STRICT4H case study reported in this manuscript, the Stage~I search budget is fixed ex ante at \(N_{\mathrm{opt}}=40\) TPE trials on the training window.
+Annualized net return is used as the Stage~I scalar objective to keep the optimization problem simple and to avoid embedding additional risk preferences into the sampler.
+Risk and fragility controls are instead enforced in Stage~II as explicit, auditable policy constraints.
+A key design choice is that Stage~I and Stage~II evaluations share the same STRICT4H execution and funding-alignment semantics; Stage~I differs only in its role, while Stage~II re-evaluates a fixed candidate pool under additional windows and cost-mis-specification scenarios.

-A critical feature of this stage is that the backtest engine already incorporates a realistic trading-cost model (Section~\ref{sec:cost_model}).
-In our implementation this component is named \texttt{RealisticTradingCosts}.
-This ensures that the optimization is grounded in a realistic assessment of market friction from the outset, preventing the discovery of spurious strategies that are only profitable in a frictionless environment.
-However, despite this realism, Stage I is conducted on a single, primary data window and cost assumption.
-It is therefore still susceptible to overfitting, necessitating a subsequent, more rigorous validation stage.
-The output of Stage I is a large pool of high-performing candidate parameter sets, ranked by their objective function scores.

-\textbf{Budget note.} For the manuscript's direct comparison tables, we use a higher Stage~I budget (120 trials) to avoid underpowered ``best-of-40'' comparisons.
-We retain \(N_{\mathrm{opt}}=40\) as a compute-limited baseline for the deflated Sharpe ratio (DSR) diagnostic and for illustrating how the pipeline behaves under modest budgets; the replication package includes both budgets and their corresponding best-so-far curves.

-\textbf{Optimizer baseline.} As a minimal baseline under the same STRICT training window and objective, we compare the best-of-$N$ curve of TPE against random sampling \citep{bergstra2012random} in Table~\ref{tab:optimizer_baselines}.
+\textbf{Optimizer baseline.} As a minimal baseline under the same STRICT training window and objective, the best-of-\(N\) curve of TPE is compared against random sampling \citep{bergstra2012random} in Table~\ref{tab:optimizer_baselines}.
+This baseline is used as a matched-budget diagnostic showing that the search component is not merely an ad hoc selection device.
+Broader optimizer diagnostics are reported in Section~\ref{sec:empirical}.